Thor: Ragnarok: Pre-production

 Waititi said that the film would reinvent the franchise, as "a lot of what we're doing with the film is, in a way, kind of dismantling and destroying the old idea and rebuilding it in a new way that's fresh.
 Everyone's got a slightly new take on their characters, so in that way, it feels like [this is] the first Thor (2011)."
 He added that he had seen the other films and respected them, but wanted to focus on making a "standalone film because this could be the only time I do this.
 I just want to make it [my] version of a Marvel film in the best way possible."
-This is something Hemsworth had hoped for, looking to have a lighter tone in Ragnarok compared to the previous Thor films, especially the second one, similar to Guardians of the Galaxy.
+This is something Hemsworth had hoped for, looking to have a lighter tone in Ragnarok compared to the previous Thor films, especially the second one, similar to Guardians of the Galaxy (2014).
 He said, "I feel we had less of the sort of the naivety or fun or humor that the first [Thor] might have had.
 I wish we had more of that in the second [movie] ...
 We've done regal.
 We've done Shakespeare, and we've shown that.
 I think now it's time to go, 'Ok, cool.
 Let's try something different.'"
 Hemsworth continued that in order to prevent the character or film from becoming "predictable", there was "definitely a goal to do something unexpected...I think we want to get back to more of a sense of adventure and fun".

-The events of Ragnarok are set four years after the events of Thor: The Dark World, two years after the events of Avengers: Age of Ultron, and around the same time as the events of Captain America: Civil War (2016) and Spider-Man: Homecoming (2017), with Winderbaum noting that "things happen on top of each other now in Phase Three."
-The events of Ragnarok also set up Avengers: Infinity War, and Hemsworth spoke to Infinity War directors Anthony and Joe Russo before receiving the script for Ragnarok to see how it would link to Infinity War.
-He said Ragnarok "definitely bleeds nicely into those [films]", and Winderbaum likened Ragnarok's impact on the larger MCU to that of Captain America: The Winter Soldier (2014), saying it would break down ideas regarding Asgard that were previously established similar "to how Winter Soldier broke down S.H.I.E.L.D."
+The events of Ragnarok are set four years after the events of The Dark World, two years after the events of Age of Ultron, and around the same time as the events of the films Captain America: Civil War (2016) and Spider-Man: Homecoming (2017), with Winderbaum noting that "things happen on top of each other now in Phase Three".
+The events of Ragnarok also set up the MCU film Avengers: Infinity War (2018), and Hemsworth spoke to Infinity War directors Anthony and Joe Russo before receiving the script for Ragnarok to see how it would link to Infinity War.
+He said Ragnarok "definitely bleeds nicely into those [films]", and Winderbaum likened Ragnarok's impact on the larger MCU to that of the film Captain America: The Winter Soldier (2014), saying it would break down ideas regarding Asgard that were previously established similar "to how Winter Soldier broke down S.H.I.E.L.D."